Olio in 5 minutes

 2. Sign in to the dashboard#

-• Tenant: the slug you just provisioned
+• Workspace: the slug we sent you

 • (Advanced: custom Worker URL — leave empty for production)